tpascarella/sr50/docs/spending/taxes.md

 Once you have multiple business ventures or rental properties to account for, as well as if you are beginning to withdraw retirement accounts, then and only then should you hire a professional to do your taxes for you.
 By this point they will likely pay for themself.

+## Proper Paperwork Storage

+### - Physical

+Keep the previous 7 years worth of tax forms in a binder in a fireproof safe.

+### - Digital

+Store your tax documents offline on a hard drive or flash drive.
+If you want to store it online (it's riskier) then get a service with a *vault* feature for added security.
+A Google Drive account is not secure enough!

 >Increase Your Savings Rate